0xPrimo/KMDllInjector/README.md

 #pragma optimize("", on)
 ```

-The shellcode will need a context that will have saved copy of ldrloaddll prologue (use it to restore the `Ntdll!LdrLoadDll`)
+The shellcode will need a context that will have a saved copy of ldrloaddll prologue (use it to restore `Ntdll!LdrLoadDll`)
-and Ntdll exports (`NtProtectVirtualMemory`, `LdrLoadDLl`, `RtlInitUnicodeString`)
+and some ntdll exports (`NtProtectVirtualMemory`, `LdrLoadDLl`, `RtlInitUnicodeString`)

 After context is initialized we scan for the pattern `0xBAADF00DBAADBEEF` and replace it with the address of the context.
 ```c